-Prague, Czech Republic – Central Europe’s population is set to decrease by nearly a third by the end of the century, while the world population is expected to grow to reach nearly 11 billion by that time and 9.7 billion in 2050.
+Prague, Czech Republic – The population of Central Europe is set to decrease by nearly a third by the end of the century, while the world population is expected to grow to reach nearly 11 billion by that time and 9.7 billion in 2050.

 These results stem from the World Population Prospects 2019 released earlier this week by the Population Division of the United Nations’ Department of Economic and Social Affairs.